bimdata/typescript-fetch-api-client-generator/README.md

 $ ./generate-package.sh <path-to-openapi-generator-jar> <path-to-swagger-json> <package-version>
 ```

-It will create and build the API client in the `package/` directory.
+It will create the API client in the `package/` directory.

 ### Script parameters